 This is one of the most straightforward reasons to file a bid protest.
-If there are signs of nepotism, bribery, and kickbacks taking place, then it's time to take action.
+If signs of nepotism, bribery, and kickbacks occur, then it's time to take action.

-As public servants, contracting officers need to be impartial and unbiased toward bidders.
+As public servants, contracting officers must be impartial and unbiased toward bidders.
 If there are any indicators that this is not the case, then you can file a protest.
 This can even apply if there is a negative bias toward your business.

 Sometimes a contract can get awarded to a shady business.
 If you know that the awardee has a history of botching jobs and sketchy practices, you will have the case for a bid protest.

 Errors in Solicitation

 Contracting officers, like any human, can make mistakes.
 They also deal with thousands of solicitations across a wide variety of industries.
 You may find errors in the technical requirements of a solicitation.
 In some cases, you should file a bid protest.